Gabriel RAFI

 So, we are interested in the lives of our children, even if it means sometimes being somewhat intrusive.
 We try to put ourselves in their shoes by accepting that for our children, what happens at school is very important, or even for teenagers, the most important thing.
 We remain vigilant about the company and moments of solitude of our children, but we are careful not to further hurt the child who is probably already struggling in this area.

-Rule number 2 - The past is the past and I am giving the right dynamic of a new start for this year
+Tip number 2 - The past is the past and I am giving the right dynamic of a new start for this year

 It is possible that your child ended the year with an average of 5 in mathematics and a shower of sanctions for his behavior.
 September marks the month of a new beginning, of a renewal, of a new chance offered to each of us to do better than the previous year.
 Obviously, as adults, we ourselves dread certain situations related to school.
 Ideally, it would be wise to request an appointment with the teaching staff at the beginning of the year to communicate your concerns and remind each other that you form a team of caring adults around a being under construction who will need each of you during the year to learn, gain self-confidence and so many other things.

 So, even if our child unfortunately won the prize for the all-category disruptive student champion, we keep in mind that he also has many qualities, that if we took the time to take him as a person before being a student, that is to say without the grades, without the remarks of the teachers, without the pressure of success and perfect orientation towards a future without incident until his retirement, we would be faced with a child who often wants to do well but does not know how to do it.
 The child is often set up to fail before he has even really had the chance to try.
-We keep in mind that the child may have particularities (on the cognitive, emotional or psychological level, please have a look : https://gabriel-rafi.com/cognitive-disorders/) that do not really help him to be able to progress as he would like.
+We keep in mind that the child may have particularities (on the cognitive, emotional or neuropsychological level, please have a look : https://gabriel-rafi.com/cognitive-disorders/) that do not really help him to be able to progress as he would like.
 For example, a child who would be in avoidance (waking up late, taking bad notes, blank copies, etc.) and it would not take more for the school to trigger the red alert concerning him, a label of bad student with which he ends up identifying.

-Rule number 3 - Every child is unique and each of us has strengths and weaknesses
+Tip number 3 - Every child is unique and each of us has strengths and weaknesses

 It is always tempting to want to compare your child to others' children... and in the school setting the rule does not change.
 Here we will take the example of a child who comes home with a good grade.
 Have you ever asked your child if another student had a better grade than him or what the class average was?
 And yes, that is what we all tend to do but it is a mistake.
 We are missing an important opportunity here to congratulate and value our child, it does not matter if the class average was 16 or if another student got a better grade with the compliments of the teacher, what matters is the effort made, the work devoted and the fact of having had the courage to have taken the exam.
 The child needs to feel and know that he is loved by his parents, not because he succeeds but because he is their child.
 In the same way, he does not need to be compared with other children, especially if what comes out of it is not to his advantage, this applies to all areas.